santoshjoshi/camel-bindy-example/README.md

         a.
 Header, Body and Trailer

 ######Input file format
-	 the file has the same format as above(as in example 5), but the difference is that the in this example the marshalling is done using three classes(check code).
+	 the file has the same format as above(as in example 5), but the difference is the way marshalling is done it uses three classes(check code).

      8=FIX.4.19=9035=049=INVMGR56=BRKR34=23652=19980604-07:59:3010=225

 #####Camel Route 5